-Use this feature to reset the TPM Auxiliary content.
-The options are yes or ${\bf no}$.
+Use this feature to reset the TPM Aux content.
+Txt may not function after the AUX content reset.
+The options are yes and ${\bf no}$.

 CPU SMM Enhancement

 SMM Code Access Check

 SMM Code Access is a special operating mode that is used by the BIOS to handle power and hardware management functions.
 The options are Disabled and Enabled.